TeknoloGenie/aws-skeleton-application/.amazonq/rules/chat-rules.md

 # Chat Rules - Conversation Management and Workflow Classification

-**CONVERSATION INITIALIZATION**: Every conversation must begin with workflow classification
+**CONVERSATION INITIALIZATION**: Only at the start of NEW conversations, ask workflow classification
 - Ask: "What type of work are we doing today?"
   - **Task** - Development work
   - **QA Finding** - Bug report/issue